Pablo Hütt

-Pablo Hütt García (born 25 March 1989 in Léon, Mexico) is a Mexican professional footballer.
+Pablo Hütt García (born 25 March 1989) is a Mexican professional footballer.

 Career

 Hütt started his career at Mexican lower division side Club América before joining Atlante with whom he clinched promotion to the top tier of Mexican football.
 He then played for Dorados and Morelia.

 He spent one year at CSD Municipal of the Guatemalan First Division, and made one late substitute appearance for the club in a 2010-11 CONCACAF Champions League Group Stage loss against Santos Laguna.